Marcus6116/base-split-vault-lock-list-clean/README.md

 Use the repository according to the commands, scripts, or entry points included in the project.

 If a scripts section, build file, or command runner is present, use it as the primary source for running the project.

+For example, depending on the project structure, usage may involve:

+- Running a development command.
+- Building the project.
+- Running tests.
+- Executing a main file or application entry point.
+- Importing project modules into another project.